Logic-Constrained Shortest Paths for Flight Planning: Computational Experiments

 \subsection{Instances}

-Our instance set is defined by the subset of all $s,t$-pairs between 466 large international airports \cite{Code2024}.
-From this set, we exclude 545 $s,t$-pairs that are not flyable in the airway network.
+Our instance set is defined by the subset of all \glspl{od} between 466 large international airports \citep{Code2024}.
+From this set, we exclude 545 \glspl{od} that are not flyable in the airway network.
 For example, landing in Innsbruck, Austria, or overflying the Himalaya are known to be challenging operations in flight planning.
-Addressing these is beyond the scope of the paper.
-In total, \num{216145} $s,t$-pairs remain.
-The hardness of these instances varies greatly due to the uneven distribution of TFRs across the globe (\cref{fig:tfronworld}).
-Some instances require several hundred B\&B nodes to even obtain a feasible solution, whereas others are not affected by TFRs at all.
-In fact, using the baseline configuration of \cref{algo:bb} (see \cref{sec:experiments}), \num{81.47}\% of the instances are solved directly in the root node and \num{95.43}\% are solved in less than 10 nodes.
+Addressing these is beyond the scope of this paper.
+In total, \num{216145} \glspl{od} remain.
+The hardness of these instances varies greatly due to the uneven distribution of \glspl{tfr} across the globe (\cref{lcsp:fig:tfronworld}).
+A few instances require, for some branching rules, several hundred \gls{bb} nodes to even obtain a feasible solution, whereas others are not affected by \glspl{tfr} at all.
+In fact, using the baseline configuration of \cref{lcsp:algo:bb} (see \cref{lcsp:sec:experiments}), \num{81.47}\% of the instances are solved directly in the root node and \num{95.43}\% are solved in less than 10 nodes.
 We consider these instances \emph{trivial} and drop them from further consideration.

-On the remaining \num{9869} instances, we perform our experiments.
-All results are available in the online appendix \cite{Code2024}.
+This process leaves \num{9869} instances, on which we perform the first three experiments.
+In their analysis in \cref{lcsp:sec:results}, we filter out any instances that are consistently easy, that is, all instances that are solved in less than \num{50} nodes in \emph{all} tested combinations of branching and node selection rules, including the baseline.
+We hence consider a final data set containing \num{2260} \glspl{od}, all of which admit an optimal solution.

+In the last experiment, we compare \cref{lcsp:algo:bb} against the \gls{mip} formulation \tfrmip.
+Due to the large size of the flight network $\threedgraph$, we only consider domestic instances, i.e., \glspl{od} for which the origin and destination airports are in the same country.
+Extracting all such instances from the \num{9869} non-trivial instances yields a data set containing \num{106} \glspl{od}, all of which are in Europe.